hnyberg/camellab/README.md

 # camel client
-client with camel routes, to process data and send to camle server
+client with camel routes, to process data and send to camel server